KrzysztofGrudzien/my-diary-gulp/README.md

 # WTF - The diary of frontend developer

-If you want to know how my website looks like click here -> [Pamiętnik frontenddevelopera](https://github.com/KrzysztofGrudzien/my-diary-gulp)
+If you want to know how my website looks like click here -> [WTF - FrontEnd Developer Diary](https://github.com/KrzysztofGrudzien/my-diary-gulp)

 ## The aim of this project 🚀
 The main aim of this course is learning knowledge about fundamental skills for junior frontend developer as a person who applies for a job.
 Thanks to that many people will have solid skills before to go to the huge frontend world where every day many programmers create something new for any.